-88 Based on interview, BrigGen Taylor was "almost certain" that he briefed LtGen Kehoe on "... the issue when Kehoe was inbriefed . . . " as the new SAF/IG in October 1998.
-89 b6
+Based on interview, BrigGen Taylor was "almost certain" that he briefed LtGen Kehoe on "... the issue when Kehoe was inbriefed..." as the new SAF/IG in October 1998.

-Based on characterization in a subsequent e-mail from SAF/IGX 90
+Based on characterization in a subsequent e-mail from SAF/IGX involvement was